 - Provide copies of your completed dissertation to each member of the committee.

-- Pick up the examination report form from the BioE student affairs office once you are notified that it is ready.
+- Pick up the examination report form from the Bioengineering student affairs office once you are notified that it is ready.

 - Submit your dissertation through iThenticate and generate the reports required by the committee and the Graduate College.
 (See the “iThenticate Procedures” section below for details.)